-FESTIVE CHRISTMAS MEAL PRAYER On Christmas eve or morning, there is a traditional ritual of lighting and placing a white candle in our
+FESTIVE CHRISTMAS MEAL PRAYER

+On Christmas eve or morning, there is a traditional ritual of lighting and placing a white candle in our home.
-Creche photo complements of the Hebert Family Feast of the Holy Family December 26, 2021 The Feast Day of the Holy Family falls on the Sunday after Christmas.
-On this day, we consecrate our family to the Holy Family, Jesus, Mary & Joseph.
-Each family is diverse, and the one element which is sacred to all families is the call to love.
-Strong and faith-filled families are the foundation for a healthy and holy community.
-May we all model ourselves after the love of the Holy Family and ask for their intercession for holiness. home.
 The candle is often placed in the center of the Advent wreath.
 The white candle is a visible sign which celebrates Jesus as the Light of the World.
 Lighting the candle and offering a brief prayer before our Christmas meal will focus our family on Christmas as a special day of gratitude and celebration.
 For Catholics, the Christmas meal is an extension of the celebration of the Catholic Mass.
 We welcome all who gather at our table, our home altar, where God is always present.

 All: (make the Sign of the Cross) In the name of the Father and of the Son and of the Holy Spirit.
 Amen.
 Leader: God of love, we gather around this table on this Christmas day to thank you for the Word of God and the Holy Communion which nourish us.
 We thank you, Light of the World, for your message of hope.
 Out of Love, Your Son was born as an infant in a poor manger.
 As the angels announced his birth to the shepherds, we also, the church, the people of God, proclaim his birth to the world as a reminder that you became one of us so that we could become more like you.
 We receive your gift of peace as we ask you to bless this food, and all of us, in our celebration.
 We ask this in the name of the Father and of the Son, and of the Holy Spirit.
 All: Amen.
-Family Prayer Heavenly Father.